Quick answer

 Effective communication and negotiation between spouses and their attorneys are critical to achieving a fair and equitable division of complex assets.

-If this process sounds overwhelming, you are not alone.
+If this post-divorce process sounds overwhelming, you are not alone.
 Our North Texas family law team has nearly two decades of experience guiding clients through complex property division.
 Call (888) 584-9614 for a free consultation and a step-by-step plan.

 Considerations for restricted assets

-Restricted Stock Units (RSUs) are complex assets that are frequently encountered in a divorce, especially when a spouse is a higher-level employee of a company.
+RSUs are complex assets that are frequently encountered in a divorce, especially when a spouse is a higher-level employee of a company.

 - Vesting conditions and forfeiture risk